Kevinatil/DanceInCloudScoringDemo/README.md

 5. Run *imitate.py* after changing the work directory based on your environment;

 6. The scoring process can be restarted by clicking input box.

+## Acknowledgement

+We thank Shanghai Film Art Academy for the standard dancing videos, test dancing videos and official scores for model training.

+We thank Shanghai Film Art Academy and Beijing Dance Academy for the testing and valuable suggestions on our website.